 At Granite 5 we normally recommend a bespoke WordPress CMS.
 WordPress is the world’s most popular CMS so of its features include:

 - Easy management: WordPress does not require PHP nor HTML knowledge, unlike Drupal, Joomla or Typo3.
 Making daily website management easier for the user.

-- Community: To have a useful support, there must be a large community of users, who will be a part of e.g. a discussion board.
+- Community: To have useful support, there must be a large community of users, who will be a part of e.g. a discussion board.

-- Quicker development: A bespoke WordPress website can actually be very quick and easy to build, especially for a simple offer or smaller business.
+- Quicker development: A bespoke WordPress website can be very quick and easy to build, especially for a simple offer or smaller business.

 - Easily Integrated With Any Service/Application: Default WordPress has a lot of inbuilt functionality but you can even make it more powerful with plugins.

 - It’s Getting Exponentially Better: Being the large and most effective community, WordPress is evolving day by day to improve its user-friendly interface and features.
 Over time, WordPress enhances its system every time with the latest version.

 Every organisation including charities needs a CRM (C… Relationship Management) system, no matter how large or small that organisation is.
 Whether the C stands for Customers, Clients, Contributors or other Contacts, organisations need to manage their contacts and keep track of their interactions with them.